SushantMuneshwar/Store_Time_Series_Analysis/README.md

 And so on...

 After completing the analysis of data, next step in the project is to predict the future of the trend in the data.
+Here we don't have any dependent feature in the datset but the dates.
+So, considering this we are going to find trends and seasonality in the data using Prophet library.